 King Cole is basically an Old Fashioned that uses Fernet Branca as the bitters.
 The garnish adds on a chunk of fragrant pineapple, and the final result is a bit mellower than your standard O-F, with a nice juicy citrus side and a smooth finish.
 It's a bit lighter on the bitter aspects than an Old Fashioned, and adds on an herbal, minty flavor.

 Despite the inclusion of Fernet Branca, this isn't a bold, aggressive drink—King Cole is the kind of cocktail that almost anyone would enjoy, whether they're cocktail fanatics or new to the mixed-drink scene.

 To make a variation on the old classic, I didn't want to go too far from the Fernet Branca and fruit used in the original.
-Instead of using bourbon and simple syrup, though, I pulled out a bottle of Hochstadter's Rock and Rye, which we've mentioned on Serious Eats before.
+Instead of using bourbon and simple syrup, though, I pulled out a bottle of Hochstadter's Rock and Rye.
 Rye brings more spice than bourbon and the added flavors of orange and honey go well in this drink, plus the sweetener is already built in.
 I upped the Fernet Branca to stand up to the stronger flavors.

 To emphasize the orange flavor, I added a little Pierre Ferrand dry curacao instead of the orange twist.
 Finish it off with a few blueberries and you've got something with a little more oomph than the original King Cole.

 The Boy Blue, as I call it, has that bitter spice of an Old Fashioned that's somewhat lacking in the original King Cole.
 It has accents of sugar, orange, and grain with an herbal undertone, and a lightly bittered finish to round it out.